MailTape/MailTape/src/content/episodes/2024-12-06-polygonia.md

 Sarah: **"** One more mesmerizing track from [Polygonia](https://soundcloud.com/polygonia) to finish off our selection, arriving from her latest collaborative mini album with Rrose, entitled [Dermatology](https://rrose.bandcamp.com/album/dermatology).
 The momentum in this heart beat bass offers its own kind of gravity, anchoring us amidst Polygonia's signature layered rhythmic textures and subtle shifting -- we are both tethered and transformed. **"**

-Thank you for joining this session, that's all for this week :) A very special thank you to Noémie Dijon for this episode's beautiful illustration and to our dear guest [Polygonia](https://soundcloud.com/polygonia) for this stunning selection.
+Thank you for joining this session, that's all for this week :) A very special thank you to Noémie Dijon for this episode's beautiful illustration and to our dear guest [Polygonia](https://soundcloud.com/polygonia) for this Sunday's stunning selection.